 Right click the resource name such as

-DSA875 (USB0::0x1AB1::0x0960::DSA8A134400008::INSTR) and select SCPI Panel Control to open the remote control panel (as shown in the figure below) from which you can write commands and read data.
+DSA710 (USB0::0x1AB1::0x0960::DSA8A134400008::INSTR) and select SCPI Panel Control to open the remote control panel from which you can write commands and read data.
+For detailed information about SCPI commands, refer to DSA700 Programming Guide.